arnoFleming/arnoFleming.github.io/_posts/2015-05-24-write-readable-code.md

 We know quite well what a `cfm` is.
 That's just a lazy way of writing `candidate_firm_member`.
 But if we would write it all out, our line would be way too long, and it would score a No on our 'does it looks nice'-test.
-Lets ignore that problem for now.
+So lets ignore that problem for now.

 We'll focus on the complexity issue.
 In the first example, we got all the members of the firm.
 The feature clearly stated that we 'only see the memberships that are enabled' Why didn't we just write